Welcome to today's edition of the Rush 24-7 podcast.

 Or before him, here came Herman.

-Prior to him, here came Perry, whoever it was, but none of these guys, Michelle Bachman included, can be as tied to Wall Street as can Mitt Romney.
+But none of these guys, Michelle Bachman included, can be as tied to Wall Street as can Mitt Romney.

-So I have here, I'm holding my formerly nicotine stained fingers.
+So I have here, I'm over my formerly nicotine-stained fingers, a story from the Washington Post today.

 It's actually published on December 4th.

-What let me give the headline.
+Newt Gingrich, let me give the headline.

-Where Romney, the former business executive and Massachusetts governor, poses a threat in his ability to win independence and conservative Democrats attracted to his.
+Where Romney, the former business executive and Massachusetts governor, poses a threat in his ability to win independence and conservative Democrats attracted to his wait a minute, Obama's given up on the conservative Democrats.

-Conservative Democrats are the white working class families that Obama has abandoned.
+Conservative Democrats are the white working-class families that Obama has abandoned.

 That was eight days ago in the New York Times.

-That would be these uh white conservative Democrats.
+That would be these white conservative Democrats.

-Some Democrats believe that Gingrich, a hero of the conservative movement, comma, would excite the party base far more than a former liberal state governor with a history of centrist views, that'd be Romney, and voters yearning for authenticity may be more open to the voluble and rumpled former House Speaker who frequently discusses his past mistakes and his recent conversion to Catholicism.
+Some Democrats believe that Gingrich, a hero of the conservative movement, comma, would excite the party base far more than a former liberal state governor with a history of centrist views.

 But here is the money paragraph.

-He's really smart, he's definitely authentic.
+He's definitely authentic.

 And there you have the fear.